michael-citi/C195Project/README.txt

 C195 Java Project Submitted by Michael Citi
 --------------------------------
-Langues used for localization on Login page:
+Languages used for localization on Login page:
 * English
 * Spanish(es_MX)